godotengine/godot-docs/tutorials/scripting/gdextension/gdextension_docs_system.rst

 Publishing documentation online
 -------------------------------

-You may want to publish an online reference for your GDExtension, akin to this website.
+You may want to publish an online reference for your GDExtension, similar to this website.
 The most important step is to build reStructuredText (``.rst``) files from your XML class reference:

 .. code-block:: none